maniadel/hubiquitus4java/GETTING_STARTED.md

 ___
 Or, another configuration allow you to subscribe to a node and a listener will retrieve data from it.
-To do it, you have to add this line :
+To do it, you have to a specific line in your MyfirstBot class :

 ``` java
   public class MyFirstBot extends Bot {